art0007i/3DashUtils/README.md

 1. Download [BepInEx](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21)
 2. Extract the downloaded zip file on top of your game (the BepInEx folder should be in the same folder as 3Dash.exe)
 3. Download [3DashUtils](https://github.com/art0007i/3DashUtils/releases/latest/)
-4. Extract the downloaded zip file into the `BepInEx/plugins` directory.
-If it doesn't exist you may need to create it yourself.
+4. Extract the downloaded zip file into the `BepInEx` directory.
 After everything is done your folder structure should have these files:
 ```
 3Dash Windows v1.2.1